30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 25. Get social

 Have a friend or family member join you on video chat while you clean.
-Social accountability boosts motivation and helps you stay focused on the cleaning task at hand (and catch up on the latest gossip – win win!).
+Social accountability boosts motivation while you catch up on the latest gossip.
+A win win!

 26. Reward yourself afterward